311th Signal Command (United States): Patch

 Symbolism: The Phoenix arising from the flame represents rebirth and is indicative of a new command.
 The orange demi-globe symbolizes the worldwide capabilities of the organization.
-The blue background alludes to the sky and the transmission of voice, picture and data via satellite.
+The blue background alludes to the sky and the transmission of voice, pictures and data via satellite.
 The shoulder sleeve insignia was approved on 22 March 1996.

 Insignia

 Symbolism: Orange and white (silver) are the colors used for Signal organizations The arrowhead represents combat readiness and points to the sky, symbolizing the transmission of data via satellite.
 The globe symbolizes the worldwide capability of the organization.
 The motto highlights the unit’s mission as the theater’s communication link.
 The distinctive unit insignia was approved on 22 March 1996.